estill01/duubot/README.md

 Start with a blank slate except 'You' in the middle.
 Click to add a new entity.

-Then, map out how the entities are interacting -- a situation:
+Then, map out how the entities are interacting -- a situation
 * What are the entities
 * Why they are doing what they are doing (/what they want)
 * How do the individual activities/motivations of the entities Interaction